sjadhav4git/Mechatronics_Project/README.md

 Assembly Instructions:<br>
 * Attach Servo MG-996R with M4 screws
-* attach
+* fix the base with servo assembly on top of it using 4 M3 screws and bolts.
-Set each servo to operate between limit shown in image:
+* Assemble an Arm with servo 1 as shown in picture.
+Assemble such that each servo can operate in limits shown in image.
 <p align="center">
   <img src="images/top_view.png" alt="Image 1" height ="300">
   <img src="images/front_view.png" alt="Image 1" height ="300">
 </p>

 <!-- ====================================================================================================== -->